 In Scotland, the owners of a shared wall have equal rights to carry out work on the structure.
 You should talk to your neighbour before making any changes to the shared wall in order to avoid disputes.
 For further information, read Party wall matters in Scotland.

 Abusive, anti-social or violent neighbours

 Some neighbours may be violent or abusive.
 Instances of anti-social behaviour could be anything from harassment, verbal abuse, intimidation and bullying to animal nuisance (eg dog fouling) and vandalism.
-If you're experiencing any of these issues you should establish who is responsible for the behaviour and try and mediate if it's a relatively minor anti-social issue, or calling the police if your neighbour is in any way showing or displaying violence or aggression.
-This is especially important if your neighbours are discriminating you based on ethnicity, religion, sexuality, disability, gender or any showing any other form of discrimination.
+If you're experiencing any of these issues, you should establish who is responsible for the behaviour and try to mediate, if it's a relatively minor anti-social issue.
+You should call the police if your neighbour is showing or displaying any signs of violence or aggression.
+This is especially important if your neighbours are discriminating against you based on ethnicity, religion, sexuality, disability, gender or any showing any other form of discrimination.

 If you are based in Scotland, you may wish to ask your local authority for help dealing with a neighbour’s antisocial behaviour.
 The council has a number of powers to deal with these situations, including applying to a court for an order to stop the behaviour, take action itself to stop the behaviour, evict the person responsible (if they are a local authority tenant), provide you with alternative accommodation and report the matter to the Crown Office & Procurator Fiscal Service to consider whether prosecution is appropriate.